For some students there is nothing that inspires more abject fear than participating in a class discussion.

-In Monday’s (1/22) sschat we discussed ideas for Embedding Writing into the Social Studies Curriculum (archive here).
+In Monday’s (1/22/18) sschat we discussed ideas for Embedding Writing into the Social Studies Curriculum.
 I shared an innovative tool called The 4-Sentence Paper, which was created by Dennis Earl, Department Chair and Associate Professor of Philosophy at Coastal Carolina University.
 Among other purposes, the tool is designed to reduce student fear of writing argumentative papers.
-Over the last three years, I’ve used it a different way– to empower students to tackle Big Questions.
+Over the last three years, I’ve used it a different way– to empower students to tackle essential questions.

 Embedded within this beautifully simple tool is a smart assumption about student motivation: students are more inspired to write and think when they have a limited task at the outset.
 That allows them to gain quick success and build confidence over time.

-To see how the 4-Sentence Paper technique works, let’s use a Big Question from a previous post:
+To see how the 4-Sentence Paper technique works, let’s use an essential question from a previous post:

 Is popular sovereignty a reality or an illusion?